supergin1997/tools/README.md

 # tools
 simple tools

-1. to analyze sentences of create tables and record in txtfile.
+1. to analyze sentences of creating tables and record in txtfile.